 Dr. Bartholomew makes an incision in the crease where the breast meets the chest and around the areola.
 He makes every effort to make the new scar as inconspicuous as possible.
 The next step is lifting the breast tissue and skin behind the sub mammary or beneath the pectoral muscle and on top of the chest wall.
 This creates a pocket where the implant is positioned.
 The incisions are then closed with sutures and a bandage applied over the breasts for healing purposes.

-Following your surgery, you will feel some discomfort and pain.
+Following your breast augmentation surgery, you will feel some discomfort and pain.
 Dr. Bartholomew can prescribe some medications to help alleviate the pain.
 There may be some burning sensation in your nipples for two weeks.
 That’s completely normal and it will decrease as the bruising subsides.

 The gauze dressing and stitches will be removed after a week or so.
 You may need to wear a surgical bra during your recovery time.
 Swelling in your breasts can take up to five weeks to disappear.